mohigeo33/thermal_dynamics/README.md

 # cloud filter
 max_cloud_cover = 60 # in percentage

+#AOI
+# add your study area here
 ```

 ## 8. Files needed to run the code externally (downloadable from the repository)
-a) AOI.zip: the shapefile for area of interest

-b) CSV files.zip: the csv files required for statistical analysis
+b) cor_point.csv: the csv files required for statistical analysis

 ## 9. Remarks
 This code is created for research purposes.
-Upon use please provide appropriate references.
+Upon use, please provide appropriate references.